 S1: 93% | S2: 61% | S3: 73% | S4: 80% | Overall weighted average: 83%

-As the story moves back and forth between different aspects of Billy McBride’s reality, it counts down to a main event, much like it does in High Noon from which Season 4 draws a great deal of inspiration, especially in its opening and closing sequences.
+As Season 4’s story moves back and forth between different aspects of Billy McBride’s reality, it counts down to a main event, much like it does in High Noon from which, as I said, Season 4 draws a great deal of inspiration, especially in its opening and closing sequences.

 Once you get used to the reality shifts between the present day, the near-death experience, the flashbacks to last year, and those back to the 1950’s that are transposed to the present day (yep), you may notice something else about this drama that feels…what’s the word I’m looking for…a six letter word for awkward…as characters and performances range from exaggerated to dead-pan to detached.
-Extended pauses in some of the dialogue are long enough to give you time to wonder why everything has a distinctly off-kilter vibe this season.
+Uncomfortable pauses in some of the dialogue are long enough to give you time to wonder why everything has a off-kilter vibe this season.
 Is it (lack of) chemistry, or is it Covid?
 It was, after all, filmed during the pandemic with a degree of social distancing.

 Here may be a good time to mention the glitz at the beginning of Episode 2.
-In a bid to outdo last season’s unexpected musical interludes (recall the million Dennis Quaids), Season 4 delivers up The Pain Killer, a dazzling all-singing, all-dancing tribute to Trimadone.
-It’s two minutes of jazz hands and piano man led by George Zax (played by JK Simmons) and the two other defendants in the Big Pharma law suit that, ironically, may be one of the least surreal moments of the entire season.
+In a bid to outdo last season’s unexpected musical interludes (recall the million Dennis Quaids), Season 4 delivers up The Pain Killer, a dazzling, all-singing, all-dancing tribute to Trimadone.
+It’s two minutes of jazz hands and piano man led by George Zax (played by JK Simmons) and the two other defendants in the Big Pharma law suit.
+Ironically, though, it may be one of the least surreal moments of the entire season.

 Do not forsake me

 From the start, we are made aware of the importance of time as perceived by Billy McBride, whether it’s six minutes to twelve (11:54) in Hadleyville…or ten to eight (19:50) elsewhere.